 For a Personal Representative, Executor or Trustee

 Settling the estate of a family member, friend, colleague or client can be a challenging task.
-If you are responsible for administering a bequest or other estate gift to benefit The Colonial Williamsburg Foundation, please contact Kamie Berry, Estate and Planned Gift Administrator, in the Planned Giving Office.
-Kamie can provide whatever information or assistance you may need to ensure that our donor’s intentions are honored.
+If you are responsible for administering a bequest or other estate gift to benefit The Colonial Williamsburg Foundation, please contact the Planned Giving Office for whatever information or assistance you may need to ensure that our donor’s intentions are honored.

 CWF Planned Giving Office